HOME SCHOOLING IN HOBART AND TASMANIA

 Hobart also has an emailing list for activities etc. and a newsletter.
 If you wish to be included on the list please click here to send me your email address.

-Click on the picture below for a list of Home School groups in Hobart and Tasmania
+To request a list of Home School groups in Hobart and Tasmania, go to the Contacts page.

 Picture